hwmckenzie/thedaily/_posts/2021-03-19-air-attack.md

 Today's photo is of some common bearberry, or kinnikinnick, along one of our walking trails which is already starting to turn green.

+Also, Chris requested that I print a correction to yesterday's photo narrative.
+It turns out that his feet did get wet after all!

 Hugs,<br />
 Hannah